 AAV Gene Transfer and Cell Therapy Core Facility: Recombinant adeno-associated virus (AAV) preps.

 Biocenter Oulu Virus Vector Core Facility: Production of adeno and lentiviruses

 Faculty of Medicine and Health Technology

 BMT Tampere Virus Vector Facility: Small and medium scale virus production (retro and lentiviruses)

 Turku Bioscience Centre

-Genome editing unit: recombinant viral (Lenti and Adeno) vectors
+Genome editing core: recombinant viral (Lenti and Adeno) vectors